 If the death of the victim did not occur immediately after injury, the law allows for damages to be claimed during the period between injury and death.
 Damages include pain and suffering, medical expenses, and lost wages.
 A personal injury claim, separate from the wrongful death claim would consider these damages.

 If you are the surviving relative of an individual who was the victim in a wrongful death, contact us immediately for help.
 Wrongful death statutes are complex, and the process can be difficult to understand.
 We have handled more than 1,000 cases involving personal injury, motor vehicle accidents, and wrongful death claims.
 Our experience in both civil and criminal trials will ensure that we handle your case thoroughly, respectfully, and compassionately.
 Our team will focus on results, while you focus on healing.
-Call us in Mount Pleasant today at (843) 737-9356 or toll-free at (888) HAWK-LAW.
+Hawklaw, P.A. has wrongful death attorneys in Charleston, Columbia, Greenville and Spartanburg.
+Call us today at (843) 737-9356 or toll-free at (888) HAWK-LAW.